Recently, a friend posted this on my Facebook page:

 In addition, the researchers in a study in the British Medical Journal found that an additional 7g of fiber daily could reduce the risk of heart disease by 9%.
 The potassium and magnesium in the beans also help prevent disease.
 Potassium naturally helps remove excess sodium, which helps reduce blood pressure.
 Magnesium also plays a role in reducing blood pressure.

 There is also some evidence that eating beans can prevent cancer.
 Specifically, the International Journal of Cancer found an association between beans and lentil consumption and a reduced risk of breast cancer.
 Another study in The Journal of Cancer Research associated legume consumption with a lower rate of colorectal polyps - a precursor to colon and rectal cancers.

 In my world, the benefits of beans far outweigh the potential negatives.
-The recommendation for bean consumption is about 3 cups per week.
+The Dietary Guidelines for Americans recommend 3 cups of beans each week.
 Which, if we circle back to the phytate issue, isn't really all that much.
 Just don't eat all 3 cups at one time!
-Getting in 1/2 cup per day doesn't have to be hard.
+Getting in ½-cup serving per day doesn't have to be hard.
 Here are a few recipes to get you started.

 Black Bean Salad with Quinoa and Avocado by Whitney English, RD

 Crispy Chile Lime Roasted Chickpeas by The Domestic Dietitian